-Schools can screening students to help provide reassurance to pupils, staff and parents that the school is taking measures to create a calm, safe and supportive environment.
+Schools can screen students to help provide reassurance to pupils, staff and parents that the school is taking measures to create a calm, safe and supportive environment.
+Screening is the use of a walk-through or hand-held metal detector (arch or wand) to scan all pupils for weapons or banned items before they enter the school premises.

-- Screening is the use of a walk-through or hand-held metal detector (arch or wand) to scan all pupils for weapons before they enter the school premises. - School will use a hand held wand, to support the searching process for prohibited and banned items
+School will use a handheld wand, to support the searching process for prohibited and banned items.